py-pdf/pypdf/docs/user/merging-pdfs.md

 including the objects pointed by *IndirectObject*.
 Due to this, if you clone a page that includes some articles (`"/B"`), not only the first article, but also all the chained articles and the pages where those articles can be read will be copied.
-It means that you may copy lots of objects which will be saved in the output PDF as well.
+This means that you may copy lots of objects which will be saved in the output PDF as well.

 In order to prevent this, you can provide the list of fields in the dictionaries to be ignored: